 We also offer Community Service Fee-Based courses.
 Fee-based courses are self-sustainable, do not receive public funding, and as a result, charge an enrollment fee as required by the California Community College Chancellor's Office.
 Fee-based course topics are broad ranging—college for kids, personal development, fitness, and career training.
 Course offerings are determined by community need/interest.

-If you are interested in developing a fee-based course, please submit a fee-based course proposal along with your resume to the office of the academic dean.
+If you are interested in developing a fee-based course, please submit a fee-based course proposal along with your resume.
 You may find the proposal templates under the Faculty Resources page.
 You can submit proposal and resume to: CommunityEducation@hancockcollege.edu.

 Please note that the Community Education class schedule, Spectrum, is developed six months in advance; fee-based courses will not be offered in the same semester/term in which the proposal is submitted.